Skin Hygiene and Care

 - Aloe vera: One study showed a benefit at higher cumulative doses.
 Another showed no difference in maximum severity or time to onset of grade 2 radiodermatitis.
 Still another showed a detriment in that dry desquamation was higher in the aloe vera arm (70%) as compared to topical aqueous cream (41%).

 - Biafine (trolamine): Two studies showed no significant decrease in skin reaction when comparing no treatment, Aquaphor, Lipiderm, and Biafine.
-A third study showed a decrease in less than grade 2 skin reaction, pain, and treatment interruptions.
+A third study showed a decrease in grade 2 or greater skin reaction, pain, and treatment interruptions.

 - Hyaluronic acid: Two studies showed a significant benefit (i.e., decreased severity and delayed onset of radiodermatitis) among patients receiving hyaluronic acid as compared to a placebo or unidentified control.